cherifsid/Setting-Up-CUDA-11.8-and-PyTorch-with-NVIDIA-537-Driver-on-WSL2/README.md

     ```

 5. Launch your Linux distribution (e.g., **Ubuntu**) and update the package list:

     ```bash
     sudo apt update && sudo apt upgrade
+    ```

+---

+### Step 1.1: Install Ubuntu 22.04 from Microsoft Store

+1. Open the **Microsoft Store**.
+2. In the search bar, type **Ubuntu 22.04** and select the app from the list.
+3. Click **Install** to install the latest Ubuntu 22.04 distribution.
+4. After installation, open the app to complete the Ubuntu setup.
+5. Once Ubuntu is running, update the package manager:

+    ```bash
+    sudo apt update && sudo apt upgrade